 The Liberal Arts Level 2: Early Chapter Books course is designed to build on skills and love of learning built in our Level 1 course.
 Like Level 2, this course encourages love of learning via stories, the natural world, and the rhythms of the Eastern Orthodox Christian faith.
 The curriculum is built around a wonderful and engaging selection of early chapter books and collections of short stories that will capture the interest and imagination of students.
 The class will meet twice a week, with one day for students and the instructor to meet, discuss, and share work.
 As young learners work and interact at home and in class, they will build the skills they need to become attentive students, supportive and respectful classmates, curious learners, and independent critical thinkers.
 Students will begin to build writing skills via creative assignments and writing tasks, including writing poems, personal letters, stories, and practicing renarration strategies.
 This class is intended to create a strong foundation of curiosity and confidence for future learning.

 Students who enroll in this class should be able to do the following:

-- Show an understanding of the lesson in a story by asking and answering questions about it (who, what, when, where, why, and how)
+• Show an understanding a story by asking and answering questions about it

-- Converse with and listen to others, including asking questions and waiting their turn to respond (such as in class discussions)
+• Converse with and listen to others, including asking questions and waiting their turn to respond

-- Be responsible for completing and turning in assignments on time
+• Be responsible for completing and turning in assignments with the help of a parent